-The research interests of academic staff and graduate students in Ethics and Practical Theology encompass a range of theoretical and practical approaches to ethics, religion and theology, including environmental ethics, peace-building and reconciliation, ethical theory, and pastoral and practical theology.
+The research interests of academics and postgraduates in Ethics and Practical Theology encompass a range of theoretical and practical approaches to ethics, religion and theology, including theology and politics, peacebuilding and reconciliation, ethical theory, theology and material practice, and practical theology.

 You can find out more and identify a potential supervisor by looking at the School of Divinity’s Staff Profiles, which give details of research interests and publications, and email addresses.